Lacrymology/states/varnish/doc/pillar.rst

 varnish:file_size
 ~~~~~~~~~~~~~~~~~

-The file size of :doc:`/varnish/doc/index` storage file when using file storage backend.
+The file size of :doc:`index` storage file when using file storage backend.

 Possible values: a number and one of following suffixes.